evolutionlandorg/bank/README.md

 ### abstract
 GringottsBank is a virtual bank in evolution land.
 It is a magic place it can give you kryptonite(KTON, an ERC20 token) as interest if you deposit RING into it.

-kryptonite is also used to buy land assets in evolution land.
-Specifically, players can only buy the reserved land assets with kryptonite.
+kryptonite can also used to buy land assets in evolution land.
+Specifically, players can only buy the reserved land and other special lands with kryptonite.

 ### deployment
 deploy contract `GringottsBank`.